 We explore opportunities for parks to catalyze lasting, large-scale change to society.
 Our portfolio is always evolving – as are society’s needs.
 Our current programs focus on parks as a tool for preventive healthcare, a classroom for climate education, and a resource for critical urban issues like homelessness, income and racial inequity, and rapid development.
 Every challenge requires a unique approach and the Institute taps a range of capabilities to identify and develop the best tool, model, or partnership.

 Piloting Our Model

 One of our first opportunities to successfully test our model for change came in the area of food policy.
-We were inspired by local examples in the Golden Gate National Recreation Area of cafés serving healthy, delicious, and sustainably-grown food in parks.
-Several years ago, examples like Muir Woods Cafe were rare in national parks, which often had a reputation for serving food that failed to match the awe-inspiring vistas and other sensory pleasures visitors come to parks to experience.
+We were inspired by local examples of cafés serving healthy, delicious, and sustainably-grown food, which was something of a rarity among national park cafes.
 The idea that the mission and values of parks could be embodied in all aspects of the visitor experience—including food service—resonated with us.

-Inspired by local efforts to innovate for a better food experience, the Institute researched and published two reports examining how all parks could start to serve food that stands up to a spectacular park experience while also supporting a conservation mission.
-With the Institute’s support, the U.S. National Park Service adopted standards and guidelines that will affect the nutrition as well as the sustainability of tens of millions of meals served across all of America’s national parks.
+Inspired by efforts in our own park to innovate for a better food experience, the Institute researched and published two reports examining how all parks could start to serve food that stands up to a spectacular park experience while also supporting a conservation mission.
+With the Institute’s support, the National Park Service adopted standards and guidelines that affect the nutrition as well as the sustainability of tens of millions of meals served across all of America’s national parks.

 With these standards in place, the National Park Service now leads the way for other large food service operators in other sectors such as museums, hospitals, schools, and stadiums, and is sharing its expertise across the country.